 This course is the companion to IL 651, Educational Law and Ethics, and IL 661, Finance and Human Resources, and focuses on supervised application of skills that provide field experience related to legal, ethical, and financial practices encountered in various educational settings.
-Corequisites: IL 651 and IL 661; Ed.S.-level course
+Corequisites: IL 651 and IL661; Ed.S.-level course integrity, fairness, and ethical conduct is stressed, along with the importance of mobilizing community resources to support the schools' mission.
+Ed.S.-level course